HealthBioscienceIDEAS/microscopy-novice/learners/setup.md

 # that will contain all of the software that will be used in the lessons
 conda create -y -n napari-env -c conda-forge python=3.9 bioformats_jar

-# Activate the napari-env virtual environment
+# Activate the napari-env virtual environment.
+# Running this should change the terminal prompt to '(napari-env)'.
 conda activate napari-env

 # Install napari and plugins using pip